List of WWE tournaments: Frank Tunney Sr. Memorial Tag Team Tournament

-The Frank Tunney Sr. Memorial Tag Team Tournament was a tournament held at Maple Leaf Gardens in Toronto, Ontario, Canada on March 15, 1987.
+The Frank Tunney Sr. Memorial Tag Team Tournament was held at Maple Leaf Gardens in Toronto, Ontario, Canada on March 15, 1987.

 Kuwait International Tournament (1996)

-The Kuwait International Tournament was a tournament held throughout a five-day house show tour from May 8 to May 12, 1996 in Kuwait.
+The Kuwait International Tournament was held throughout a five-day house show tour from May 8 to May 12, 1996, in Kuwait.

-Middle East Cup Tournament
+Middle East Cup

-The Middle East Cup was a tournament that took place in Dubai on December 2, 1996.
+The Middle East Cup took place in Dubai on December 2, 1996.

 Kuwait International Tournament (1997)

-The Kuwait International Tournament was a tournament held throughout a 1997 house show tour in Kuwait.
+The Kuwait International Tournament was held throughout a 1997 house show tour in Kuwait.
 During the tour, Vader and The Undertaker appeared on Good Morning Kuwait where Vader attacked the host of the show when he asked about the legitimacy of professional wrestling; Vader was fined $164 by Kuwaiti authorities for the incident as well as being held in custody for several days.

 Brawl for All

-The WWF Brawl for All was a shoot fighting tournament held in the World Wrestling Federation that lasted from June 29, 1998, to August 24, 1998.
+The WWF Brawl for All was a shoot fighting tournament that occurred from June 29 to August 24, 1998.

-Undisputed WWF Championship Tournament (2001)

-The Undisputed WWF Championship Tournament was a four-man tournament held at Vengeance on December 9, 2001.
-The tournament was created to unify the WWF and World Championships.